jwtk/jjwt/README.md

 Use your favorite Maven-compatible build tool to pull the dependency (and its transitive dependencies) from Maven Central:

 ```xml
 <dependency>
     <groupId>io.jsonwebtoken</groupId>
     <artifactId>jjwt</artifactId>
     <version>0.1</version>
 </dependency>
 ```

+Note: JJWT depends on Jackson 2.x.
+If you're already using an older version of Jackson in your app, [read this](#olderJackson)

 ## Usage